rexresearch

 research team at Michigan State University claims that its

-prototype could potentially
+prototype could potentially decrease

 auto emissions by up to 90 percent.
-The invention, which
+The invention,

-doesn't have a radiator or valve
+which doesn't have a radiator

-engine, according to Norbert Mueller, an associate
+vehicle's engine, according to Norbert Mueller, an

-professor of Mechanical Engineering at MSU.
+associate professor of Mechanical Engineering at MSU.

 The idea here being that

-compression becomes more efficient if there are no moving parts
+compression becomes more efficient if there are no moving

-What's more, they estimate it
+automobile fuel.
+What's more, they estimate it would subtract almost 1,000 pounds

-subtract almost 1,000 pounds from the weight of a car
+from the weight of a car that now gets taken up in the

-that now gets taken up in the way of a conventional engine,
+way of a conventional engine, transmission, cooling system,

-transmission, cooling system, emissions, and fluids.
-Vehicles
+emissions, and fluids.
+Vehicles incorporating the system would

-incorporating the system would be able to run on myriad fuels -
+be able to run on myriad fuels - including compressed natural

-including compressed natural gas, hydrogen, gas or renewable
+gas, hydrogen, gas or renewable fuels.(You can listen to Mueller

-fuels.(You can listen to Mueller explain this in more detail in
+explain this in more detail in the above video filmed a couple

-the above video filmed a couple of years ago when MSU received the
+of years ago when MSU received the grant to undertake the

 The prototype was presented last week to the Advanced Research